mvdh7/PyCO2SYS/CONTRIBUTING.md

 The *main* branch contains the most recent release, and nothing more.
 Please do not submit pull requests directly to *main*.

-The *develop* branch is where the next version is being prepared.
+Usually, the *develop* branch is where the next version is being prepared.
 When you have something ready to add, please submit your pull request to *develop*.
 You may also wish to make your new fork from *develop* to be sure you are using the latest version.
+However, v2 is currently being prepared in the *jax* branch, with *develop* being used for patches for v1.

 ### Code style